A Short Attention Span + Mindfulness = Success at Work?

 That may or may not explain the growing roster of mindfulness tools emerging on the market, most of which explicitly target the contemporary ‘multi-screener’ information worker.

 Headspace is one such example.
-The accessible, cartoon-driven meditation web and mobile app provides lessons and tools for meditation for wherever you are, and however you’re feeling.
+The accessible, cartoon-driven meditation web and mobile app provides lessons and tools for meditation for wherever you are, and whatever way you’re feeling.

 It’s already found favor at companies like Adobe, Delta, and Airbnb.